 If you don’t want to invest in software, you can start with a normal spreadsheet or Google sheets (free).

 Here is the sample of template you can use;

-Make sure you list down all the tasks at one place.
+Make sure you list down all the tasks in one place.

 How to write the tasks?